Furniture Glossary®

 Electric Fireplace:

-When describing a piece of furniture, the term “electric fireplace” or fireplace is used to refer to a furnishing similar to a TV stand or storage console that features a working electric fireplace to provide additional heat and ambiance.
+Electric fireplace, or electric fireplace tv stand, is a term used to refer to a furnishing that's similar to a TV stand or storage console that also features a working electric fireplace to provide additional heat and ambiance.

 End Table:

-A small table that is used beside or at the end of a larger piece of furniture.
+An end table is a small accent table that is used beside or at the end of a larger piece of furniture.
 End tables often are used to support reading lamps or to hold drinks, and many feature additional storage features like drawers or cabinets.

 Home Theater Wall: